-Message is an abstract class, so an appropriate subclass has to be instantiated to create a new Message object.
-A client creates a message by instantiating an appopriate Message subclass.
+Message is an abstract class, so an appropriate subclass must be instantiated to create a new Message object.
+A client creates a message by instantiating an appropriate Message subclass.

-For example, the MimeMessage subclass handles conventional email messages.
+For example, the MimeMessage subclass handles Internet email messages.
 Typically, the client application creates an email message by instantiating a MimeMessage object, and passing required attribute values to that object.
 In an email message, the client defines Subject, From, and To attributes.
-The client then passes message content into the MimeMessage object by calling a suitably configured DataHandler object.
+The client then passes message content into the MimeMessage object by using a suitably configured DataHandler object.
 See "Message Composition" for details.